Qiskit/qiskit-paulice/docs/index.rst

 """""""""""""""""

 - Automatic noise model creation from backend benchmark data
-- Rust accelerated check finding
+- Rust-accelerated check finding
-- 3 built-in algorithms for check finding
+- Three built-in algorithms for check finding
 - Evaluate efficacy of checks based on sampling overhead of postselected inverse noise channel or logical error rate based on Monte Carlo sampling of noisy state
 - Helper functionality for finding ancilla/target qubit pairs for a given backend